axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 ## lower

-Converts a string into lowercase characters.
+Converts all characters of a string lowercase characters.

 Usage: `lower(string)`